If adopted, instructors can Email User Services (email@example.com) for more information on Power Points, Q&A and Activities.

 Describe the importance of supply chain integrity, and a pharmacy’s role in ensuring that its supply chain has integrity.

 Marie Rodriguez, PharmD, recently stepped into a new role as the pharmacist-in-charge (PIC) of the Springfield location of Community Pharmacy, a chain pharmacy with 25 stores.
 Marie was successful as a pharmacist at another pharmacy in the Community Pharmacy network for 3 years.
 After a couple of weeks at the new location, she is preparing for a business review meeting with the Community Pharmacy district manager.
 Her new pharmacy has been underperforming financially, and customer satisfaction levels are lower relative to the other pharmacies in the chain.
-Marie has been tasked ...
+Marie ...